Buy your weekday smoothies and get your weekend ones for free. (7 for the price of 5!)

 Asparagine is a key precursor to acrylamide, a compound that forms when coffee is roasted at high temperatures.
 Acrylamide is a natural by-product of the Maillard reaction, the same chemical process responsible for coffee’s rich flavor and aroma.
 Although acrylamide levels in coffee are significantly lower per serving than in foods like roasted nuts, potato chips, or french fries, the cumulative exposure can be notable, especially for individuals who consume multiple cups daily.

-Even though it doesn’t accumulate like heavy metals, acrylamide’s DNA-damaging potential, neurotoxicity, and probable carcinogenicity make it a concern with frequent exposure.
+Even though it doesn’t accumulate like heavy metals, acrylamide’s DNA-damaging potential, neurotoxicity, and association with long-term health risks make it a concern with frequent exposure.
 Acrylamide triggers the overproduction of reactive oxygen species (ROS), which damage mitochondrial DNA, lipids, and proteins.
 This oxidative stress overwhelms the cell’s defenses and contributes to:

 - Lipid peroxidation